bitrise-io/bitrise/README.md

 ...
 ```

-3. Update go dependencies (`bitrise run godeps-update`)
-1. PR & merge these changes to the `master` branch
-1. Bump bitrise-tools and default plugins versions in `./bitrise/setup.go`
+5. Bump bitrise-tools and default plugins versions in `./bitrise/setup.go`
 1. PR & merge these changes to the `master` branch
 1. Bump `RELEASE_VERSION` in bitrise.yml
 1. Run `bitrise-run create-release`